The Best Resorts in the Midwest for Spring Skiing

 Big Powderhorn, Michigan

-You can take advantage of the lake effect snow flying off Lake Superior at Big Powderhorn in the Western Upper Peninsula throughout March (the resort typically closes by early April).
-The effect occurs when cold air sweeps over the warmer expanse of lake water, and can bring some heavy snowfall with it.
+Take advantage of the lake effect snow flying off Lake Superior at Big Powderhorn in Michigan’s Western Upper Peninsula throughout March.
+The effect occurs when cold air sweeps over the warmer expanse of lake water, and it can result in heavy snowfall.
 Big Powderhorn has plenty of accommodations in the ski resort village to make a fun weekend out of it with friends or family.
+This resort typically closes by early April.

 Powder skiing at Big Powderhorn Michigan.